mapcomponents/developer-manual/docs/components/MlGeoJsonLayer.md

 }
 ```

-This example will create a blue circle with a radius of 10 pixels at the coordinates [10.0, 50.0].
+This will create a blue circle with a radius of 10 pixels at the coordinates [10.0, 50.0].
 The radius of the circle is specified in the properties object of the GeoJSON feature.

 #### Example: Line Layer

-To create a line layer, set the type prop to 'line' and provide the necessary paint properties in the paint prop.
-Here's an example:
+To create a line layer, set the type prop to 'line' and provide the necessary paint properties in the paint prop:

 ```jsx
 import { MlGeoJsonLayer } from "@mapcomponents/react-maplibre";